How to Find an

 • How do you build a lesson plan?
 Is the curriculum personalized?

-• Do you expect students to participate in recital, jury or competition?
+• Do you expect students to participate in recitals, juries, or competitions?

 • What are your practice expectations for beginners and advanced students?